Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 AGIs can also lock in that dominance by locking in their resources.

-They can use computational power and scientific understanding to trap critical resources within complex systems that both humans and less-optimal AGIs are unable to get through.
+They can use computational power and scientific understanding to trap critical resources within complex systems.

 This creates a feedback loop: